-Wellington is a gloriously compact city, and the Town Hall is right in the centre of it.
+Wellington is a gloriously compact city, and the St James is right in the centre of it.
 Webstock is an awesome indoors experience, but make sure you get outside and explore!
 Here are a few places you might like to check out.
 It’s not a list of everything, but all the places on the list come with the Wellingtonista seal of approval (unless otherwise stated).

 We’ve been writing about Wellington since 2005, and love nothing more than recommending our favourite places to visitors and residents alike.
 As well as our specialised suggestions below tailored for Webstock attendees, if you’re trying to get the most out of your time in Welly, maybe read about our answers to questions from Wellington, Florida, our suggestions for an odd tourist or just come and ask us!

 Wellington is overflowing with craft brewers right now.
-Keep an eye out for Funk Estate, Parrot Dog, Garage Project (makers of the Webstock IPA and others, which you’ll find served up in craft beer bars like Hashigozake, Goldings Free Dive and the Malthouse.
+Keep an eye out for Parrot Dog, Garage Project (makers of the Webstock IPA and others, which you’ll find served up in craft beer bars like Hashigozake, Goldings Free Dive, the Malthouse and Tuatara’s Third Eye.

 Looking for something cheap to eat that you can take your own wine to?
 Here are some recommendations by eating style:

-- Malaysian: Istana Malaysia (1 Allan Street): there are seemingly hundreds of Malaysian places in Wellington, but Istana is getting our nod because it’s big, friendly and tasty.
+- Malaysian: Istana Malaysia (1 Allan Street) gets our nod among the seemingly hundreds of Malaysian places in Wellington because it’s big, friendly and tasty.

-- Indian: Balti House (78 Victoria Street) offers fresh-tasting food which stands out from the ‘same slop, different colours’ that other Indian restaurants are known to dish up.
-Plus, it’s right across the road from Webstock, which will save you valuable time.
+- Indian: Great India (114 Manners Street) offers fresh-tasting food which stands out from the ‘same slop, different colours’ that other Indian restaurants are known to dish up.
+Plus, it’s real close to the St James and near a liquor store, which will save you valuable time.

 - Japanese: Hede Restaurant (43 Lower Cuba Street) upstairs is crazy busy and bustling, but they’re very good at fitting people in.
 The menu covers a broad range of Japanese food, and their set menus are really great value.
 Alternatively Ozeki on Upper Tory Street is a huge space and might also be able to fit in large parties, although it’s a bit of a trek from the Saint James.

-Make sure you take a stroll around our waterfront (and do look up from your devices, even if there IS free wifi available).
-There‘s a sculpture tour to be done, and many things to be photographed!
-We particularly recommend Sundays, so you can also go to the City Markets at Waitangi Park, where you can try all kinds of delicious local produce.
+Make sure you take a stroll around our waterfront (and do look up from your devices, even if there is free wi-fi available).
+There’s a sculpture tour to be done, and many things to be photographed!
+We particularly recommend Sundays, so you can also go to the Harbourside Markets (http://www.harboursidemarket.co.nz/) at Waitangi Park, where you can try all kinds of delicious local produce.